-An out of work Edgar Allan Poe happened to learn of this murder while visiting Hoboken.
-Both he and the police began to speculate as to what happened to the poor young girl.
-The police found some evidence, specifically her bloodied clothing in the woods of Weehawken, but there was no definitive information as to who had committed the crime.
+An out-of-work Edgar Allan Poe happened to learn of this murder while visiting Hoboken.
+Both he and the police began to speculate about what had happened to the poor young girl.
+The police found some evidence, specifically her bloodied clothing in the woods of Weehawken, but there was no definitive information about who had committed the crime.

 Months later, Rogers’ boyfriend—who had been publicly charged and cleared—was found dead near Sybil’s Cave with a bottle of poison.
 In 1842, Poe adapted the incident into a detective story entitled “The Mystery of Marie Rogêt,” adjusting the location from Hoboken to Paris.

-The cave quickly became a talked about crime scene, and attracted an onslaught of attention from the press.
+The cave quickly became a talked about crime scene, attracting an onslaught of attention from the press.
 Not long after, people began selling glasses of water from the cave’s spring to New York tourists.
 Today the cave’s natural stone arches still stand and the case still remains unsolved.

 The Brass Rail Newlyweds

 You’d be hard-pressed to run into a Hoboken native that doesn’t at least have some inkling of The Brass Rail’s haunted past.
 In its 100+ year history, the bar/restaurant saw an abundance of bridal parties (just as it still did prior to COVID).
 Though it’s not something the owners like to discuss, the story lives on.